Jaceeeeee/Anti-Smart-Doorbell/README.md

 ## How to run

-1. Upload `main.cpp` to the Arduino
+1. Upload `main.ino` to the Arduino
 2. Install prerequisites for the python script
 3. Run the python script